paTait/dswj/README.md

 Directories:
 +  src: contains the source code for chapters 2-7 of the book.
++  data: data files used in the book.

 If you have any issues or discover any bugs with the code, please log an issue and it will be addressed expeditiously.